 Frozen

 I couldn’t resist the temptation to title this blog post Frozen.
-Not so much for the highest grossing Disney animated movie but for the frigid temperatures we are experiencing.
-Tsk Tsk to me for using the term polar vortex in my last blog post.
-I just learned the popular term is currently a banished expression as per Huffington Post.
-Apparently, the Banished Words List 2015 is celebrating it’s 40th anniversary, who knew there is such a dubious list!
+Not so much for the highest-grossing Disney animated movie but for the frigid temperatures we are experiencing.
+Tsk to me for using polar vortex in my last blog post.
+I just learned the popular term is currently a banished expression, as per Huffington Post.
+The Banished Words List 2015 is celebrating it’s 40th anniversary, who knew there is such a dubious list!

 Wearing Lafayette 148 double faced wool jacket (old), J. Crew blanket wool plaid scarf, J.Crew wool Minne pant, Banana Republic grey suede bootie (old)

 Generally, during the first few weeks of January, many people are focused on the typical resolutions for being healthier and happier.
 However, it’s hard not to focus on the weather network’s polar plunge temperatures.
-In Central Pennsylvania, we know it’s January when the annual Farm Show, the largest agricultural exposition in the nation arrives the second weekend in January.
+In Central Pennsylvania, we know it’s January when the annual Farm Show, the largest agricultural exposition in the nation, arrives on the second weekend.

-I know the 50,000 people that visit the 99th Pennsylvania Farm Show during the one week run are happy that it is an indoor event in the complex.
+I know the 50,000 people who visit the 99th Pennsylvania Farm Show during its one-week run are happy that it is an indoor event in the complex.

 The temperature on Thursday, January 8, 2015 @ 10:18 AM.